emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

 Set node discovery strategy

 Manual clustering is the method to configure an EMQX cluster by manually specifying which nodes should be part of the cluster.
-By default, EMQX adopts a manual clustering strategy, which can also be set in `emqx.conf`:
+By default, EMQX adopts a manual clustering strategy, which can also be set in `emqx.conf`.
+Besides, you also need to configure the default

 ```bash
 cluster {